fjvallarino/monomer/tasks.md

   - Add underline and strikethrough
   - Boolean combinators should have a default non-argument version and an underscore one that receives a boolean
   - Maybe label resizeFactor should default to zero?
+  - Think about using stack resize logic in box
+    - Add option to modify size req
+  - Add maxLines config option to label

 - Pending
   - Add header in all files, indicating license and documenting what the module does